Six Ways to Reassure You Sailing Is Safe

 Not sure what this does to the boat vs. car safety argument.
 Image thanks Mark Ray/Chris Watkins/Barcroft)

 So boating generally is two times safer than being on the road.
-Just by being on a boat rather than driving in a car, you are statistically at a substantial advantage.
+Note, this doesn't account for the fact that the risk exposure time in that people spend much more time behind the wheel of their car than behind the wheel of their boat.
+That aside, just by being on a boat rather than driving in a car, you are statistically at a substantial advantage.

 For sailors however, things are even safer than for boaters generally.

 This is because the majority of boating accidents involve small open motor boats, a lack of lifejackets and alcohol-related incidents.

 If you plan to charter a sailing boat, are trained as a skipper, wear lifejackets and don't intend to drink and drive, your risk is reduced to a fraction of the above number.